JackSzwergold/Cheat-Sheets/content/Using an Ubuntu Linux Server 3.md

     sudo cp ~/iptables.conf /etc/iptables/rules.v4

 Now when your server restarts, `iptables-persistent` will load all of the rules stored in `/etc/iptables/rules.v4` so your `iptables` rule set will always be active.

-***

-*Using an Ubuntu Linux Server • Part 3: Monitoring and Securing Your Ubuntu Server (c) by Jack Szwergold; written on April 6, 2014.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*